 Considering baseball is America’s oldest pastime, teaching kids how to play is both a paternal and a patriotic duty.
 Improving a young player’s skills requires two things: proper instruction and a crap ton of practice (It’s all about the muscle memory, son).
-Assuming your kid’s coach knows what he’s talking about when it comes to proper batting stance and slider-throwing, these seven training products will help a Little Leaguer put it all together in the backyard.
+Assuming your kid’s baseball coach knows what he’s talking about when it comes to proper batting stance and slider-throwing, this baseball equipment and baseball gear for kids will help your Little Leaguer put it all together in the backyard.

 Franklin Sports MLB Pitch-N-Hit

-Officially licensed by MLB, the battery operated Pitch-N-Hit pops up a new “pitch” every five seconds.
-The ball feeder holds up to nine plastic balls (although the set comes with four), there are three pitching positions, and it’s targeted to Tee-ballers (age 5+) and their parents who play wiffle ball.
+Officially licensed by MLB, the battery operated Pitch-N-Hit pops up a new baseball “pitch” every five seconds.
+The ball feeder holds up to nine plastic balls (although the set comes with four), there are three pitching positions, and it’s targeted to Tee-ballers (age five+) and their parents who play Wiffle ball.

 Softhands Baseball Fielding Trainer

-This foam fielding “glove” has secure finger grips in the back and aims to teach young players baseball’s golden rule of fielding: always use two hands, dammit.
-The trainer also drives home how important it is to get in front if the ball, something Roger Dorn had to learn the hard way.
+This foam fielding “glove” has secure finger grips in the back and aims to teach young players baseball’s golden rule of fielding: always use two hands.
+The trainer also drives home how important it is to get in front of the ball, something Roger Dorn had to learn the hard way.
 It’s good for righties or lefties.

 Louisville Slugger Triple Flame Ultimate Pitching Machine

 For parents whose pitching arms aren’t what they use to be, the Triple Flame is a spring-loaded, handheld machine that can throw up to four different pitches at three different speeds (45 mph, 50 mph, 55 mph).
-Not only that, but it can handle any number of balls ⏤ wiffle, baseball, softball, whatever ⏤ as well as fire fly balls, grounders, and even pop-ups to catchers.
-It comes with two Lite-Flite training balls and is made for players age 12 years and up.
+Not only that, but it can handle any number of balls ⏤ Wiffle, baseball, softball, whatever ⏤ as well as fly balls, grounders, and even pop-ups to catchers.
+The automated baseball thrower comes with two Lite-Flite training balls and is made for players age 12 years and up.

 Soft Hit Practice Baseballs